MehmetCagriK/LinuxWorks/LinuxCommandLineBasics1.md

 * diff: Compares files and tells you how they differ.
 The output starting with
 < belongs to the left file and the output starts with the > right belongs to
 the right file.
+* rm: The program that is used to remove files/directory in the argument given.
+* Ctrl C: This command is generally used to interrupt ongoing process of the current running program.
+It stops the process prematurely.
+* Ctrl d: This command is used to signify the end of file.
+This is more graceful than Ctrl c.
+* less: This program is generally used to read longer files.
+It prints one page at a time.
+** <: Left angle is used to navigate to the start of the file.
+** >: Right angle is used to navigate to the end of the file.
+** /<text_pattern>: Press enter to execute a search.
+Use n to go to next occurrence and N to go to first occurrence.
+You can use regular expressions to search better.
+**
+** q: quit

 ### Manual Pages

 You don' t have to remember every detail about a command.
 All common shell programs come with the manual.

+Files starting with "." are generally used for caching, configuration and other things that you do not immediately care about.
+Shell hides them by default.

+### File System

+There are two kinds of objects in Linux filesystem: files and directories.
+In Linux, filename rules are pretty flexible.
+Only constraint is that you can't have / (forward slash) in your filenames.

+When you write a filename that contains spaces or punctuation like !#$()[]%& ;
+you shall put the filename in single quotes or prece every special character with a backslash.
+The latter is called escaping while former is called quoting.

+At the top of filesystem tree, there is root: top level directory.
+In Linux, you can have multiple discs and multiple partitions.
+But unlike Windows, in Linux there are no seperate top level directories for drives like( C:, D:).
+All files are under placed under the root/ .

+In Linux, directories are seperated with forward slash where, in Windows, directories(folders) are seperated with backslashes.
+Every directory starts with forward slashes.

+In shell, or any other program; there is a term called working directory.
+It can be thought as directory shell is looking at.
+Many commands like ls, rm, mv etc takes default argument as current directory if the user does not provide one.

+Absolute paths are paths starting from all the way up the root to the file itself.
+But using absolute paths all the time can be harder.
+Instead, we can use relative paths(relative to the current working directory).

+Absolute paths start with forward slash while relative paths don't.You can use tilde to access home.

+You can use forward slash to access root.

+cd without arguments takes user to home directory.

+These commands are unusually short.
+There are 2 reasons for this.
+The most important is that old systems had much lower bandwidth so shortening command names helps.
+Secondly they are faster to type.

+Use mkdir to  create directories.
+You can use rmdir to delete a directory(if it is empty).
+But if it is not, there is another called command called rm with argument -r to recursively remove the the directory.

+### Globbing

+Globbing is the technique to match files by name in Unix shell.
+A few pattern samples are given below;

+* *: Matches any number of characters.
+* ?: Matches any single character.
+* {pat_1, pat_2}: Matches either one of patterns.
+Can be used n times.
+* [aeiou]: Matches any single one of the characters inside the bracket.

+Note: Filenames in Linux are case sensitive.
+It also applies for Globbing also.